ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 The o3-2025-04-16 model (M-2) is more accurate but ~100× costlier than GPT-4o.
 Users can therefore choose a point on the Pareto frontier that best balances budget and precision.

 ## 6.3 Latency–Accuracy Trade-off
-Examining the latency dimension, Figure \ref{fig:pareto_latency} shows that automatic methods produce coordinates in **0.2–13 seconds** [ placeholder  check 13 sec accuracy ] of computation time, three orders of magnitude faster than the GIS analyst's labor time (≈432 s per grant).
-Among the LLMs, GPT-4o again offers the strongest latency-accuracy mix at less than 1 second per grant.
+Examining the latency dimension, Figure \ref{fig:pareto_latency} shows that automatic methods produce coordinates in **0.7–48 seconds** of computation time, still three orders of magnitude faster than the GIS analyst's labor time (≈432 s per grant).
+This range reflects substantial variation across model families, with the fastest models (chatgpt-4o-latest and gpt-3.5-turbo) requiring less than 1 second per grant, while the Claude-family models (particularly o3-2025-04-16) taking up to 48 seconds.

 \begin{figure}[H]
 \centering